 |Also, avoid gifting scissors||It signifies the severance of a relationship|

-Taiwan’s home to six poisonous snakes, a couple including the common cobra and bamboo pit viper.
+Taiwan’s home to at least 6 poisonous snakes.
+A couple include the common cobra and bamboo pit viper.

 Because of this, paired with Taiwan’s humid climate and tall foliage, you may find yourself encountering one of these slithering predators.

 I recommend wearing boots, among practicing other safety precautions, to prevent snakes from biting you.